What is NGOLD?

 What is the CLCE major?

 CLCE stands for Community Leadership and Civic Engagement.
-Approved by the Illinois Board of Higher Education in 2011, this major prepares NIU students for careers in the nonprofit sector, with government agencies, and in the area of corporate social responsibility.
+This major prepares NIU students for careers in the nonprofit sector, with government agencies, and in the area of corporate social responsibility.
 The major allows students to pick an area of emphasis to customize courses to their interests.
 Its interdisciplinary nature ensures that students will take a broad range of courses in areas such as accounting, anthropology, business, communication, economics, history, journalism, political science, public administration and sociology, among others.
-The major emphasizes service-learning, internships, and volunteer opportunities so that students can apply what they have learned in the classroom to practical situations.
+The major emphasizes service-learning, internships and volunteer opportunities so that students can apply what they have learned in the classroom to practical situations.